 Professor Neil Hanley

-Clinical Head of the Research and Innovation Division / Professor of Medicine at the University of Manchester
+Director of Research and Innovation at Manchester University NHS Foundation Trust and Professor of Medicine at The University of Manchester